 The quantification approach addresses specific difficulties in accurate membrane segmentation in neutrophils in vivo.
 In cells of epithelial nature, quantification of receptor levels can be executed automatically by normalizing membrane receptor levels to a control marker, which can be expressed in tandem or separately9.
 Indeed, we have applied such an approach, when using the ligand-recognition assay in gastrulating embryos14.
 However, neutrophils undergo complex, rapid changes in cell shape in vivo, making the membrane segmentation difficult both in 2D and 3D14.
 This is even more challenging when neutrophils cluster, which occurs in many physiological settings29.
 The contrast metric overcomes this limitation as it does not require membrane segmentation but instead reflects the overall state of receptor distribution in the cell (membranous/smooth vs vesicular/dotty).
 It is important to note that contrast metric can be affected by the overall contrast of the image, so normalization of individual cell values to an internal reference is required to account for variability of signal in different embryos/samples.
 For example, we used the mean cell contrast value of non-responsive neutrophils in the CHT (i.e. neutrophils that remain stationary and do not migrate into the ventral fin)14.
 An additional possibility would be to normalize with contrast values of a control marker in the same cell.
 This would provide a solution when an internal reference of non-responding cells is not available and may likely resolve finer quantitative differences in receptor dynamics between different conditions.

 The location of imaging is another variable to consider.
 The reason for choosing the ventral fin wound here, as opposed to the more commonly used tail fin wound model16, 30, is because the site of wounding is nearby the site of neutrophil residence/migratory origin.
 This accelerates the timeline of the assay, as it takes relatively little time for neutrophils to arrive.
 Additionally, it provides the opportunity to capture cell behavior both at the migration origin (CHT) and the target location of interest (wound).
 This is relevant here, because the spatial and temporal resolution required for subcellular imaging is difficult to combine with a large field of view or multi-position scanning.
 Thus, the ventral fin wound assay permits tracking of the evolution of the migratory response from the migration origin and simultaneous capturing of unspecific receptor fluctuations in cells that do not respond.
 As mentioned above, the latter is useful for quantification purposes as it provides an internal reference for unspecific dynamics.
-In other systems, it may not be possible to have such an internal reference, in which case a membrane marker co-expressed in neutrophils would provide an alternative control.
+In other systems, it may not be possible to have such an internal reference, in which case the contrast values of a co-expressed membrane marker would provide an alternative control.

 In summary, we anticipate that the methodology is applicable to other systems and can be deployed for a variety of purposes.
 For example, the same reporters could be utilized in other inflammatory settings, such as infection settings or other disease models.
 The repertoire of zebrafish receptor reporter lines could be expanded to other signalling receptors, to understand signalling mechanisms or report ligand dynamics in vivo.
 The approach can be combined with knockdown/knockout techniques to interrogate the mechanistic basis of observed dynamics.
 For example, perturbation of ligand expression can indicate the ligand dependency for observed receptor dynamics.
 In the future, we envisage that the system could be further refined to incorporate knock-in insertion of reporters.
 Ultimately, findings using this methodology would provide novel insights valuable beyond the zebrafish community, given the conservation of these signaling receptors in mammals and the relative challenge of conducting these studies in larger organisms.